Uranium mining in the Elliot Lake area

-Uranium mining in the Elliot Lake area (more commonly known as the Blind River area prior to 1955) represents one of two major uranium-producing areas in Ontario, and one of seven in Canada.
+Uranium mining in the Elliot Lake area (prior to 1955, more commonly known as the Blind River area) represents one of two major uranium-producing areas in Ontario, and one of seven in Canada.

 In the mid-1950s, the influx of people to Elliot Lake seeking uranium was described by engineer A. S. Bayne in a 1977 report as the "greatest uranium prospecting rush in the world".

-Mining activities peaked around 1959 and 1960 to respond to a US military needs for uranium during the Cold War.
+Mining activities peaked around 1959 and 1960 to respond to US military demand for uranium during the Cold War.

 By 1958, Canada had become one of the world's leading producers of uranium and the $274 million of uranium exports that year represented Canada's most significant mineral export.
-By 1963, the federal government had purchased more than $1,500 million of uranium from Canadian producers for export.
-The opening the mines and the workers they attracted led to the creation of Elliot Lake planned town.
+By 1963, the federal government had purchased more than $1.5 billion of uranium from Canadian producers for export.
+The opening of the mines and the workers they attracted led to the creation of the planned town of Elliot Lake.

-US demand slumped in the early 1960s, but the increasing use of nuclear power for electricity-generation globally and locally prompted some mines back into action.
+US demand slumped in the early 1960s, but the increasing use of nuclear power for electricity-generation, in Canada and abroad, prompted some mines back into action.

 Production slowed until the 1990s when it ceased.
-The Elliot lake area now has ten decommissioned mines and 102 million tons of uranium tailings.
+The Elliot Lake area now has ten decommissioned mines and 102 million tons of uranium tailings.
 Former miners have been left with a twofold increase in lung cancer development and mortality rates.

 Area and nomenclature

 The 200 square mile area north of Lake Huron that was Canada's largest uranium producing area has been referred to by various names as time passed, specifically Algoma, Blind River and Elliot Lake.

 Algoma is the name of a wider district that includes this area.
-Blind River was initially the nearest human settlement, located 12 mines west of the nearest mine, until Elliot Lake was created, which is close to most of the mines.
+Blind River was initially the nearest human settlement, located 12 miles west of the nearest mine, until Elliot Lake was created, which is close to most of the mines.

 The only road access to the town of Elliot Lake is via Ontario Highway 108.